What will the change mean for students?

 The territory’s 11 campuses will remain vital and vibrant players at the college and in the university transition.

-Investment in technology that supports flexible delivery options, compressed course delivery and online learning will allow us to expand the options available.
+Investment in technology that supports flexible delivery options, compressed course delivery and online learning will allow us to expand the options available to students.

 The $1.8 million investment by the federal and Yukon governments in the Mobile Trades Training Trailer allows the College to take hands-on skills training to the communities.